ofek/asciinema.github.io/docs/manual/server/self-hosting/quick-start.md

 ```

 You will see PostgreSQL perform its initial setup, asciinema server create its
-database tables, and Caddy attempt to obtain a TLS certificate for you domain.
+database tables, and Caddy attempt to obtain a TLS certificate for your domain.
 Visit the configured URL in your web browser to verify it's up and running.

 Congratulations!
 You have your own asciinema server instance 🎉